-Demonstrate through daylight illuminance measurement that 50% of the regularly occupied spaces in the building achieve daylight illuminance levels for a minimum of 110 Lux.

-Measurements shall be taken at 2 feet 6 inches height at 9 am, 12 pm, and 3 pm, on a 10 foot square grid.
+Demonstrate through daylight illuminance measurement that at least 75% of the regularly occupied spaces in each dwelling unit achieve daylight illuminance levels for a minimum of 110 Lux.
+Measurements shall be taken at 2 feet 6 inches height at 9 am, 12 pm, and 3 pm, on a 10-foot square grid.

-Demonstrate through computer simulation that 50% of the regularly occupied spaces in the building achieve daylight illuminance levels for a minimum of 110 Lux in a clear sky condition on 21st September at 12 noon, at 2 feet 6 inches height.
+Demonstrate through computer simulation that at least 75% of the regularly occupied spaces in each dwelling unit achieve daylight illuminance levels for a minimum of 110 Lux in a clear sky condition on 21st September at 12 noon, at 2 feet 6 inches height.

 - Lower electricity bills

 - Improves quality of life

-- > Better health and well-being of occupants.
+- Better health and well-being of occupants.

-- Narrative describing the Proposed daylighting strategies - Site/ master plan showing all the buildings indicating angle of obstruction - All floor plans indicating door/ window schedules. - Calculations indicating the percentage of area meeting the daylight requirement - Manufacturer/ brochure/ cut-sheet / letter of proposed glass showing the visual light transmittance
+- Narrative describing the Proposed daylighting strategies - Site/ master plan showing all the buildings indicating angle of obstruction - All floor plans indicating door/ window schedules - Calculations indicating the percentage of area meeting the daylight requirement - Manufacturer/ brochure/ cut-sheet / letter of proposed glass showing the visual light transmittance

-- Narrative describing the implemented daylighting strategies - Site/ master plan showing all the buildings indicating angle of obstruction - All floor plans indicating door/ window schedules. - Calculations indicating the percentage of area meeting the daylight requirement - Manufacturer/ brochure/ cut-sheet / letter of installed glass showing the visual light transmittance. - Simulation reports as applicable. - Photographs of interior spaces of dwelling units.
+- Narrative describing the implemented daylighting strategies - Site/ master plan showing all the buildings indicating angle of obstruction - All floor plans indicating door/ window schedules - Calculations indicating the percentage of area meeting the daylight requirement - Manufacturer/ brochure/ cut-sheet / letter of installed glass showing the visual light transmittance - Simulation reports as applicable - Photographs of interior spaces of dwelling units